Product

 • Headline “Wsparcie dla Ukrainy!”
 (Help for Ukraine!) is vivid and straightforward.

-• The colors leave no room for doubt as to what the site is about.
+• The colors leave no doubt about what the site is about.

-• The yellow bar is designed to display the amount of collected money, serving as proof of social proof.
+• The yellow bar is designed to display the amount of collected funds, serving as social proof.

 • There is no direct CTA above the fold.

-• Donation and help information is not so easy to find as visitors have to scroll through the page.
+• Donation and help information are not so easy to find, as visitors have to scroll through the page.

 5. CAMFED